 General health issues.
 Continue to get regular checkups that include breast exams and Pap tests.

 Diet and exercise.
-"If you haven’t made an effort to improve your eating and exercise habits already, now’s the time," says Dr. Rankin.
+If you haven’t made an effort to improve your eating and exercise habits already, now’s the time.
 Doing so can help control blood pressure and cholesterol, and prevent troubles such as heart disease, stroke and diabetes.
 For both diet and exercise, sustainability is the key when making any changes.
-“It’s important to find something that you enjoy so that you’ll keep doing it,” he says.
+It’s important to find something that you enjoy so that you’ll keep doing it.

 Colon health.
-“At age 50, women should get a colonoscopy,” says Dr. Henderzahs.
-“Every 10 years is what I’d recommend.
-It’s essential to make sure their colon is healthy and that there are no signs of any colon cancer.”
+At age 50, women should get a colonoscopy.
+A screening every 10 years is recommended to make sure the colon is healthy and that there are no signs of any colon cancer.

 Cardiovascular health.
-“Hypertension and cholesterol are essential screenings.
+Hypertension and cholesterol are essential screenings.
 They are also conditions that can be effectively addressed through diet, exercise and, if necessary, medication.

 Menopause issues.
-“Hot flashes or changes in sexual function would be important to talk with your physician about,” Dr. Henderzahs says, noting that "there’s no reason to suffer, because all such symptoms can be addressed."
-"Whether estrogen replacement is advisable depends on individual circumstances," Dr. Rankin adds, "including age, cardiac history and whether you smoke."
+Hot flashes or changes in sexual function are important to talk with your physician about.
+There’s no reason to suffer, because all such symptoms can be addressed.
+Whether estrogen replacement is advisable depends on individual circumstances, including age, cardiac history and whether you smoke.

 Sleep habits.
-“It’s important that they get an appropriate amount of rest,” says Dr. Rankin.
-“It's good to develop a good sleep pattern and to try to get to bed at about the same time every night.”
+It’s important that women get an appropriate amount of rest.
+It's beneficial to develop a good sleep pattern and to try to get to bed at about the same time every night.

-By getting a handle on your health, you’ll be well prepared to face the opportunities that come with being in your 50s, Dr. Rankin says.
-“Today’s 50-year-old women are a very positive group.
+By getting a handle on your health, you’ll be well prepared to face the opportunities that come with being in your 50s.
+Today’s 50-year-old women are a very positive group.